 Well, actually, call to action marketing is harder than it sounds.
 Fortunately, there are many companies who have already done the hard work of A/B testing their call to action buttons, so you don’t have to.

-In today’s post, I’m going to show you 11 kick-ass call to action examples, and explain why these call to action phrases work so well.
+In today’s post, I’m going to show you 11 creative and effective call to action examples, and explain why these call to action phrases work so well.
 So grab a coffee, a pen and paper, and get ready for the deluge of conversions you’re about to experience.

 We’re big fans of Crazy Egg here at WordStream, and not just because they offer a cool product.
 Crazy Egg’s messaging is also right on the money, as demonstrated by this compelling CTA:

-This CTA hits several major marks.
+This call to action hits several major marks.
 First, it establishes why trying out Crazy Egg is risk-free, using simple language that reinforces the safety of trying out their service.

 It lists several reasons why you’d want to do this, using simple verbs.
 Finally, the CTA button itself (“Show Me My Heatmap”) taps into the power of using the voice of the customer, making it irresistible.